-We aim to provide primary, secondary and college education to over 1,000 children and teenagers in several indigenous communities across Guatemala, Honduras, Nicaragua, Ecuador and Perú.
-In addition to supplying daily food, fruit and school materials we currently employ 40 local teachers and assistants in our schools, offering education to children without other options simply because of their backgrounds.
+We aim to provide sustainable primary, secondary, college and university education to over 1,000 children and teenagers in several indigenous communities across Guatemala, Honduras, Nicaragua, Ecuador and Perú.
+We currently employ 42 local teachers and assistants in our schools, offering education to children, teenagers and adults without other options simply because of their backgrounds.
 Many of these teachers are our ex-students who we have supported through their education to become qualified teachers.
+We also supply daily food, fruit and school materials.

 To ensure the long-term continuity of the programs and opportunities for the communities, The Phoenix Projects are dedicated to implementing sustainable long-term income-generating plans and small local businesses.
 These help with the costs of educating and feeding the children as well as providing increased family income.
 This will enable control of the projects to be handed over to the communities in the future whilst at the same time offering employment opportunities for our graduates.